 Rome Sample Day 1:

-Start your Southern Italian adventure with a greatest-hits of Rome walking tour.
+Start your Southern Italian adventure with a bucket list Rome walking tour.
 Your tour guide will take you first to explore the Colosseum, Palatine Hill and Roman Forum before you make your way into Centro Storico.
 There you'll encounter the jaw dropping Pantheon and Trevi Fountain, and end at the Spanish Steps with your guide illuminating the history and culture of Rome for you along the way.